skyzh/skyzh-site/content/posts/academic.md

 [sjtug_4]: https://github.com/sjtug/mirror-clone

 ## Projects
 I enjoy making toy projects.
-As most of them could be found on [my GitHub Profile](https://github.com/skyzh/), I won't list them here.
+They are fun to play with, and I learned a lot from them.
+Currently, I'm rethinking how to present my projects.
+There are so many of them, and I want to exhibit the most exciting and interesting ones, which best summarize what I've done previously.
+It may take some time for me to re-organize this part.
+Therefore, if you are interested in my previous projects, you may take a look at my [my GitHub Profile](https://github.com/skyzh).

 <p>&nbsp;</p>
 <p>&nbsp;</p>